-

 1. Download and Install Audacity

-3. Configure System Audio Settings
+3. Configure System Audio Input

 4. Test Your Audio Input